blumenthal/ubx_robotscenegraph/doc/manual.md

 [terminal commnad](#terminal-commands).

-In all distribution scenarios all World Model Agents must have UUIDs and a communication framework with or without a Mediator (recommeded) has to be selected.
+In all distribution scenarios all World Model Agents must have UUIDs and a communication framework with or without a Mediator (recommended) has to be selected.

 ### World Model Agent UUIDs